nmshd/documentation/_docs_explore/65-attribute-values.md

 The email address which can be used to reach the Identity over email systems.

-It does not matter if this email address is private or professional.
-To distinguish these kind of information, use tags instead.

 **Properties**

 | Name    | Type             | Required | Validation                                                                                |